 Call /v1/analyze with the updated cart data and the same cartId / sessionId.

 If a previously eligible cart becomes ineligible after a change (e.g. an excluded product is added), the next /analyze response will return eligible: false and chargeInstructions: null.
-Hide the offer immediately and reset any stored opt-in state — you must not apply a fee against a stale chargeInstructions.
+Hide the offer immediately and clear any stored accept selection — you must not apply a fee against a stale chargeInstructions.

 The mode array can change between /analyze calls as the cart changes (for example, removing a non-shippable item may drop shippingProtection from the array, leaving only ["returnCoverage"]).
-When you detect a change in array membership, re-render the coverage description and price so the customer sees what they’re actually being offered, then re-confirm their selection if the change is material.
+When array membership changes, re-render the value proposition, coverage-line label, and button prices so the customer sees what they’re actually being offered.
+If the change is material, ask them to choose again rather than silently keeping a prior accept.

 There is no explicit acceptance or rejection API call.
 Loop determines acceptance from the order payload your integration sends to the Loop Order API: